jpcallanta/packer-builder-centos/README.md

 =====

 If you have packer installed you should be able to run it like so:
-**packer build template.json** and it will output a vagrant box file.
+**packer build configs/centos-vbox-iso.json** and it will output a vagrant box file.

+NOTE
+====

+Keep in mind that Vagrant's VMware providers are not free and a licesne can be purchased here: [http://www.vagrantup.com/vmware](http://www.vagrantup.com/vmware)